 A retail shipper and/or shipping clerk needs to know the commodity of each shipment.
 Commodities vary from household goods, generators, furniture, refrigerators, microwave ovens, other home appliances, and electronics such as televisions, radios, computers, and cell phones & accessories.
-Contraband of any kind – e.g., firearms & ammunition, liquors, and illegal drugs – are prohibited by law.
+Contraband of any kind – e.g., firearms & ammunition, liquors, illegal drugs, and tobacco – are prohibited by law.

 It is crucial at this juncture to address the elephant in the room – i.e., human trafficking.
-Having human cargo on any vessels is a serious and severe violation of international laws.
+Having human cargo on board of any vessels is a serious and severe violation of international laws.
 Human trafficking is unequivocally a crime against humanity.
-Therefore, all governments on this planet should do their parts prosecuting human traffickers to the full extent of international laws.
+Therefore, all governments on this planet should do their parts in prosecuting human traffickers to the full extent of the law.

-To comment on this blog post, write a statement or your question below.
+To comment on this blog post, Leave a Reply or write your question below.
 I am looking forward to receiving your input on ways we all can eliminate contraband in shipments and combat human trafficking on a global level.